LONA MANNING

 An angry manifesto titled "Tithes Abolished and Priestcraft Detected," (1814, the same year as Mansfield Park) inveighed against tithes and also against dissolute and lazy clergymen.
 The author, Edward Tovey, who appears to have been a fire-and-brimstone Evangelical, attacked the system of selecting clergymen, because young men with absolutely no vocation for the church could get a degree and then be ordained.

 In the poem excerpted at left, the parents of a wild and not-very-bright child are at a loss how to train him for a profession, and decide to set up him as a clergyman.
-Once ordained, he oppresses his flock with his demands for tithes.
+Once ordained, he oppresses his flock with his demands for tithes: "The covetous wretch will not bate them a farthing, But make them pay Tithes for a poor kitchen garden."

 I have not been able to discover if Tovey's call to overthrow the entire system of the Church of England got him into trouble with the authorities.
 Tovey's book goes much farther than Henry Hunt-- and Hunt was able to publish his memoir from prison.
 Hunt goes farther than Jane Austen.
 Her portrait of the self-important, fawning Mr. Collins is nothing like what Tovey or Hunt have to say about the clergy.
 The excellence of her writing, her genius at creating comic characters, means we know about Mr. Collins and Mary Crawford today, while few people know about Hunt and Tovey.